chicori3/NeverLand/README.md

 # NeverLand
-It's a virtual theme park.
+It's a web page with a concept of a virtual theme park.

 # Features
 <ul>